Dawson's Field hijackings: BOAC Flight 775

-On 9 September, a fifth plane, BOAC Flight 775, a Vickers VC-10 registered as flying from Bombay (now Mumbai) to London via Bahrain and Beirut was hijacked after departing Bahrain and forcibly landed at Dawson's Field.
+On 9 September, a fifth plane, BOAC Flight 775, a Vickers VC10 registered as flying from Bombay (now Mumbai) to London via Bahrain and Beirut was hijacked after departing Bahrain and forcibly landed at Dawson's Field.
 This was the work of a PFLP sympathizer who wanted to influence the British government to free Leila Khaled.

 Footage of the plane taking off from Beirut for Dawson's Field is in the Pathe News archive.